jondegenhardt/dcat-perf/README.md

 **Build Notes**:
 * The dub.json file works with dub-1.15.0 and later but not dub-1.14.0 and earlier.
 To use with dub-1.14.0 changing `$$?` to `$?` in the `dub.json` file, in the `cli-test` section.
 See [dub issue #1709](https://github.com/dlang/dub/issues/1709).
+* dub packaged with dmd-2.089.x and earlier has intermittent failures on travis-ci due to stack overflows.
+See: [druntime PR #2904](https://github.com/dlang/druntime/pull/2904).
+These issues are addressed in dmd-2.090.0 and ldc-1.20.0.
 * This project does not build with dmd-2.088.0.
 This is due to an issue in the [io package version 0.2.2](https://github.com/MartinNowak/io) library triggered by regression in DMD.
 See [druntime PR #2853](https://github.com/dlang/druntime/pull/2853).
 Other compiler versions are fine.

 Tests available are based on components from: